AspenXDev/Projects/LibraryV0/docs/BRD.md

 - **Member** — search, borrow, renew, return, reserve; view history and fines.
 - **Librarian** — all Member capabilities plus catalog/loan administration and membership management.

-This MVP follows the instructor’s 40-hour milestone plan; deployment is **not required**.
+This MVP follows the training provider's 6-milestones plan; deployment is **not required**.

 ## 2. Business Objectives